matthewdeancooper/stanford_cs299/README.md

 ## Explanation

 1. In the spirit of the Stanford honour code, full solutions are not provided in this repository.
-Rather, *solutions* to written problem contain important observations to sketch out the right direction - the rest is *just* algebra.
+Rather, *solutions* to written problems contain important observations to sketch out the right direction - the rest is *just* algebra.
+   This is designed to serve as a blueprint rather than a walk-through.
+In the words of Feynman:

+   > What I cannot create, I do not understand.

 2. Working examples of each coding problem and their respective outputs are included.
 However, some coding solution make use of modified algorithms.
 An example of this can be seen in file `stanford_cs299/ps1/src/p01b_logreg.py`